Search This Blog

 His look, his behaviors, his writing are very LGBT+ coded.

 And of course he's smart, like, it's the whole point.
 He's smart and as such he questions our society and the thing is, he's often right.
-He's often right but you can't agree with him because he's also a supremacist (and a mass murderer btw), thinking some people are superior to others etc...
+He's often right but you can't agree with him because he's also a supremacist (and a heartless mass murderer), thinking some people are superior to others etc...
 So we can't agree with him and that's the point.
-You see his good ideas and you go "if a supremacist villain think this way then these idea are wrong".
-That's why I like Immortal Hulk a lot, I'll go back to Immortal Hulk and to that topic specifically but the whole point of that story is there's no good and no evil, what you think is good might be bad, what you think is bad might be good, just a matter of perspective.
+You see his good ideas and you go "if a supremacist villain think this way then these ideas are wrong".
+That's why I like Immortal Hulk a lot, the whole point of that story is there's no good and no evil, what you think is good might be bad, what you think is bad might be good, just a matter of perspective.
 Sam is a God while Bruce is a Devil etc...
-That's why you have people thinking their villains aren't that bad, because they're "right" in their mindset, that's why a lot of villains slowly turned into anti-hero with time as well, because they're right.

 And that's also something I love about Sam, he's suffering an internal conflict